SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 #### Caching

 We need to cache  the downloaded data in a effective manner.
-We will use require function of  `remote_data_manager` which maintains a record of the cache.
+We will use `require` function of  `remote_data_manager` which maintains a record of the cache.
+Here the `require` function work as a decorator.
 The code inside sunpy would ask for a given file name at a given url with given hash.
 Define a function named `myfetch()` that need some data :

 ```python
 @remote_data_manager.require(name='file1',